 Day 2: The Terracotta Warriors

-We spend the morning fishing up the service project and donating the created items to the children/home.
-Following this, we return to Xi’an for students to participate in a traditional calligraphy lesson (got something specific you’d like to write?
-Let us know in advance) near the Little Goose Pagoda.
-The Little (or Small) Goose Pagoda has a fascinating architectural history.
-In 1487, a violent earthquake created a large crack down in the middle of the pagoda.
+Roll up your sleeves and challenge yourself in a traditional calligraphy lesson near the Little Goose Pagoda.
+This pagoda has a fascinating architectural history – in 1487, a violent earthquake created a large crack down the middle.
 A subsequent earthquake in 1521 caused the crack to magically disappear overnight!
 Due to its unique hemisphere foundations, the pagoda is the architectural version of a never-fall doll.
-We finish off the day with a reflection session to discuss the lessons learned and experienced throughout the CAS week.